 A decile is a group into which similar schools in New Zealand are placed.

 Schools are grouped in a way that reflects the average family or whanau situations and socio-economic backgrounds of the students at that school.

-In other words the decile rating a school is given relates to the economic and social factors of the community immediately surrounding it.
+In other words the decile rating a school is given relates to the economic and social factors of the community.